MischaU8/yumyum/exercises/modeling-exercise-02_5yMXW8M61hU.md

-then rotate it again 180 degrees select both solids and perform a Boolean intersect operation add Phillips to the edges and you're good to go
+then rotate it again 180 degrees select both solids and perform a Boolean intersect operation add fillets to the edges and you're good to go